Page in progress.

 About

-Through her art she explains: “I’m quietly, yet earnestly, showing that we should marvel at the natural world and our material culture and not take it for granted.
-Things change, grow, die and disappear.
-By noticing and documenting nature and our everyday life and by turning observations into art, we can hope to hold on to our memories of the world around us.”
+Through her art, she explains, “I’m quietly, yet earnestly, showing that we should marvel at the natural world and our material culture and not take it for granted.
+Things change, grow, die, and disappear.
+By noticing and documenting nature and our everyday life and by turning observations into art, we can hope to hold onto our memories of the world around us.”

 About